schlafel/CAS-AML-FINAL-PROJECT/README.md

 In the future, the model could be further improved by incorporating additional features, such as hand motion trajectories, or by training on a larger dataset.
 The model could also be deployed in a mobile app to help parents learn sign language and communicate with their deaf children.

 ## Contributors
-Asad Bin Imtiza
+Asad Bin Imtiaz
-Felix Schalter
+Felix Schlatter

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.